-Our work is dotted in numerous locations on the East End of Long Island (Hamptons) and in New York, New Orleans and overseas.
+Our built work is dotted in numerous locations on the East End of Long Island (Hamptons), in New York, and Germany; and we have envisioned projects for New Orleans, China, Austria, Kenya, Papua New Guinea, and Chile.

-Maziar attended the Tulane & Cornell Schools of Architecture, and the Institute for Architecture & Urban Studies.
+Maziar is a graduate of Tulane, and Cornell Schools of Architecture and the Institute for Architecture and Urban Studies.

-Maziar's work has been exhibited at the Salomon Contemporary Gallery and the Parrish Museum of Art Road Show -where he is a guest curator.
+Maziar's work has been exhibited at the Salomon Contemporary Gallery, the Parrish Museum of Art Road Show, the Outsider Art Fair, and the Australian National Maritime Museum.

 Working on the East End of Long Island between the Long Island Sound and the Atlantic Ocean, amongst estuaries, wetlands, and farmland, and above two aquifers from which we pump our drinking water, gives us a critical opportunity and challenge to carefully observe the relationship between human settlement and nature, and the long-term impact of buildings on the environment.
 More recently, with the opening of our satellite office in the heart of New York City, the highest density large city in the country, we closely observe the distinctions of high-density living in multifamily high-rises and low-density living in single family homes.
 We experience first hand the real and measurable effect of buildings on our drinking water, wetlands, natural barriers, plant life, and air quality and the critical importance of making real improvements.
 We strive to tread our grounds with care while recognizing the inherent challenge of building sustainably in an area dominated by single family residences.